MOARdV/AvionicsSystems/README.md

 However, since it is important to have *something* to look at before deciding to adopt this mod for IVA development, there are three IVAs included in this package.

-Please understand that these IVAs are not guaranteed to be a full-featured IVA ideal for regular gameplay.
-Some IVAs may not work if I have not updated them, since I may make changes to props, and not update older IVAs.
+Please understand that the IVA is not guaranteed to be a full-featured IVA ideal for regular gameplay.
 The Yarbrough08 Mk.
 1-1 A2 is the current development pod, and it is mostly complete.

 The included IVAs are:

-* The Mk3-9 Orbital Command Pod from [Near Future Spacecraft](http://forum.kerbalspaceprogram.com/index.php?/topic/155465-130-near-future-technologies-new-pack-nf-launch-vehicles/): the initial development IVA for MAS, not very developed.
-* A modified version (included in this mod) of the Kane command pod from [Bluedog Design Bureau](http://forum.kerbalspaceprogram.com/index.php?/topic/122020-13-bluedog-design-bureau-stockalike-saturn-apollo-and-more-v12-текстура-3jun2017/): more extensively developed, still not complete.
 * The Yarbrough08 Mk.
 1-1 A2 Command Pod from [Yarbrough08](http://forum.kerbalspaceprogram.com/index.php?/topic/88604-wip-105-2-kerbal-command-pod-mk-1-1-a2-alpha-04-spacedock/):
 this pod is the current pod, and it is mostly feature complete.
-Note that you may need to so some config file tweaking for this pod if you're going to play with this pod a lot, since it was last updated for KSP 1.0.5.
+Note that you may need to so some config file tweaking for this pod if you're going to play with it a lot, since it was last updated for KSP 1.0.5.

 ## What about RPM?